-A breech birth is defined as the birth of baby in breech position- the baby is born through the pelvis with feet or buttocks first as against the normal presentation of the baby in which the baby is born head first.
-The process of delivery of breech baby through vagina is a little complicated and mostly the baby is delivered by Cesarean section.
+A breech birth is defined as the birth of a baby in the breech position- the baby is born through the pelvis with feet or buttocks first as against the normal presentation of the baby in which the baby is born head first.
+The process of delivery of a breech baby through the vagina is a little complicated and mostly the baby is delivered by Cesarean section.

 Due to this most of the doctors are not fully trained for delivering breech vaginally.
-By the time pregnancy reaches 8th month (32-33 weeks) the uterine space is completely occupied by the growing fetus and the babies settle their heads down in the pelvis- called the cephalic presentation.
+By the time pregnancy reaches the 8th month (32-33 weeks) the uterine space is completely occupied by the growing fetus and the babies settle their heads down in the pelvis- called the cephalic presentation.

-In breech presentation, usually the fetal heart sounds are heard right above the umbilical region and you may feel a sense of discomfort as the baby presses his head under your diaphragm, just below your ribs.
-Ultrasound is important for detecting the position of the fetus, amount of amniotic fluid and even the placental location.
+In breech presentation, usually, the fetal heart sounds are heard right above the umbilical region and you may feel a sense of discomfort as the baby presses his head under your diaphragm, just below your ribs.
+Ultrasound is important for detecting the position of the fetus, amount of amniotic fluid, and even the placental location.

 Depending on the source, there are four main kinds of breech namely:

-In this type of breech the baby’s knees and hip are usually flexed or sitting cross-legged or with a feet lying beside the buttocks
+In this type of breech, the baby’s knees and hip are usually flexed or sitting cross-legged or with a feet lying beside the buttocks

 Your baby is more likely to settle himself in a breech position if:

 Between the 32nd and 37th week of pregnancy, turning a breech baby can be tried, though always in consultation with the doctor.
 Varying techniques are applied and all have different success rates.
 You and your doctor will together arrive at a technique that suits you both.
 It is important to closely monitor the baby for any risks.

 Mentioned below are some techniques that may help in bringing breech presentations to normal presentations.
 However, no valid proof is present to establish their safety.
 Make sure you consult your doctor before attempting them.